-There is valid reasoning behind the Prime Minister’s caution; Yogic philosophy does not teach materialism in the form of economic growth or how to gain monetary profit.
+There is valid reasoning behind the Prime Minister’s caution; Yogic philosophy does not teach materialism in the form of economic growth or how to gain monetary profit from it.
 Neither does it state to provide or purchase accessories such as; props, fashionable clothing, mats, luxury retreats and workshops.
 Nor do we even need to contract to a studio membership so that we may live & practice yoga.
 In fact, the very nature of yoga philosophy rejects these pillars of consumer culture.
-Yet the unfolding of Yoga in the West continues to be largely influenced by and thriving as a commodity of the financial capitalist system.
+Yet the unfolding of Yoga in the West continues to be largely influenced by and thriving as a commodity.

 Yoga is now coined as an industry, an economy driven by capital.
 From this perspective Yogic philosophy has been usurped by materialistic principles that at the core create division & inequality.
 Which put profit before people, nature, wisdom, spirituality & culture.
 These principles are the complete antithesis of the ethics of living yoga.
 Perhaps this is what PM Narendra Modi was alluding to.

-Yoga as an Industry has seen that, in true capitalist form it is mostly corporations that are getting really rich off yoga.
+Yoga as an Industry has seen that in the current globalist climate, it is mostly corporations that are getting really rich off yoga.
 However, the hypocrisy of the yoga industry trend comes down to the consumer, in this case spending momentum spurred by the eager Yoga student.

-The mighty consumer, the habitual spender that keeps the entire capitalist system propped up, whom without, consumptive capitalist culture would cease to exist.
+The mighty consumer, the habitual spender that keeps the entire globalist system propped up, whom without, consumptive culture would cease to exist.
 It is both complex & intriguing that yoga consumers in the US alone fuel an estimated 27 billion dollar market.
 Yet the living ethics of Yoga teach austerity, non-possessiveness, restraint, self-discipline, non-excess.

 A contentious & obvious contradiction, which suggests that many on the Yoga path are missing the point….

 Yoga will never be a panacea or cure for consumer lifestyle, nor will it be ethical as long as it is tiered to the same thinking and systems that are materially minded only.
 Systems designed purposely to create competition, division, inequality, hoarding, excess, slavery & poverty and the many other social problems & contradictions which exist within a materialist consumer society.